LusoNX/Hidden-Markov-Model---Macro-States/README.md

 # Hidden States Statistics

 By default, hidden states are utilized to partition the higher-dimensional space into distinct regimes, but (for now) they dont have any representation.
-To classify the hidden states.
+To classify the hidden states we can evaluate the statistics of the features used in the HMM model determination.

+file:///C:/Users/Luan/Desktop/PortfolioMonitor/HMMScenario/HMMModelGit/scatter_plot.html